Origin

 Famous People Named alaya

-- Fictional characters or cultural icons are not prominently associated with this name in Australian media.
+- Fictional characters are not prominent with this name.

 Popularity in Australia